-In auditing the relevant elements of the Solvency and Financial Condition Report, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is appropriate.
+In auditing the relevant elements of the Solvency and Financial Condition Report, we have concluded that the Director's use of the going concern basis of accounting in the preparation of the Solvency and Financial Condition Report is appropriate.
 Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:

-- We confirmed our understanding of the Directors' going concern assessment process; - We obtained and evaluated the Directors' going concern assessment which covers a period of twelve months from when the Solvency and Financial Condition Report is authorised for issue.
-This included management's forecast of the Company's financial solvency and liquidity, including stress scenarios; - We considered the financial strength of a related company, Endurance Specialty Insurance Limited, in consideration of the ability of that related company to meet its obligations under reinsurance arrangements with Endurance Worldwide Insurance Limited.
+- a.
+We confirmed our understanding of the Directors' going concern assessment process; - b.
+We obtained and evaluated the Directors' going concern assessment which covers a period of twelve months from when the financial statements are authorised for issue.
+This included management's forecast of its financial solvency and liquidity, including stress scenarios; - c.
+We considered the financial strength of a related company, Endurance Specialty Insurance Limited, in consideration of the ability of that related company to meet its obligations under reinsurance arrangements with Endurance Worldwide Insurance Limited.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of 12 months from when the Solvency and Financial Condition Report is authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of 12 months from when the statutory financial statements are authorised for issue.